SituFont: A Just-in-Time Adaptive Intervention System for Enhancing Mobile Readability in Situational Visual Impairments: Abstract

 \section{Abstract}

-Situational visual impairments (SVIs) significantly impact mobile readability, causing user discomfort and hindering information access.
-This paper introduces SituFont, a novel just-in-time adaptive intervention (JITAI) system designed to enhance mobile text readability by semi-automatically adjusting font parameters in response to real-time contextual changes.
-Leveraging smartphone sensors and a human-in-the-loop approach, SituFont personalizes the reading experience by adapting to individual user preferences, including personal factors such as fatigue and distraction level, and environmental factors like lighting, motion, and location.
-To inform the design of SituFont, we conducted formative interviews (N=15) to identify key SVI factors affecting readability and controlled experiments (N=18) to quantify the relationship between these factors and optimal text parameters.
-We then evaluated SituFont's effectiveness through a comparative user study under eight simulated SVI scenarios (N=12), demonstrating its ability to overcome SVIs.
-Our findings highlight the potential of JITAI systems like SituFont to mitigate the impact of SVIs and enhance mobile accessibility.
+Situational visual impairments (SVIs) hinder mobile readability, causing discomfort and limiting information access.
+Building on prior work in adaptive typography and accessibility, this paper presents SituFont, a context-aware and human-in-the-loop adaptive typography adjustment approach that enhances smartphone mobile readability by dynamically adjusting font parameters based on real-time contextual changes.
+Using smartphone sensors and a human-in-the-loop approach, SituFont personalizes text presentation to accommodate personal factors (e.g., fatigue, distraction) and environmental conditions (e.g., lighting, motion, location).
+To inform its design, we conducted formative interviews (N=15) to identify key SVI factors and controlled experiments (N=18) to quantify their impact on optimal text parameters.
+A comparative user study (N=12) across eight simulated SVI scenarios demonstrated SituFont’s effectiveness in improving smartphone mobile readability in terms of improved efficiency and reduced workload compared with a non-trivial manual adjustment baseline.

 \ccsdesc[500]{Human-centered computing~Empirical studies in HCI}

 \keywords{Situational Visual Impairments, Just-in-time adaptive intervention, Human-in-the-loop, Font Parameters, Text Readability}